wp-plugins/sell-digital-downloads/readme.txt

 Very rare but sometimes users change the core files of the plugins or  install the plugin on older versions of WordPress where the plugin might not work correctly to resolve the issue delete or rename the plugin using ftp from the 'wp-content/plugins' directory.

 == Changelog ==

+= 1.7 =
+* Plugin dashboard menu position changed, new metabox("other information") for product post type, new submenu "support forums" added, support for pending payment status added and new hooks/filters are added

 = 1.6 =
 * download page support added, new hooks/filters, various bug fixed and stability improvements